-Table 3.6: Land cover data used to distribute emissions from fires
+Table 3.7: Land cover data used to distribute emissions from fires

-NAEI Source sector Land Cover classes

-Accidental fires - forests Broad leaved/mixed woodland Coniferous woodland

-Accidental fires - straw Arable cereals Arable horticulture Arable non-rotational

-Accidental fires - vegetation Setaside grass Natural grass Calcareous grass Acid grass Bracken Bogs (deep peat) Dense dwarf shrub heath Open dwarf shrub heath
+Bracken Bogs (deep peat) Dense dwarf shrub heath Open dwarf shrub heath

 Accidental fires - vehicles Suburban

 Small scale waste burning Suburban

 Bonfires Suburban

-3.11 Landfill sites
+3.12 Landfill sites

 Emissions from landfill sites feature in the NAEI in two different source sectors.
 The first is landfill gas combustion which is used for electricity generation and/or heating.
 These emissions are mapped as point sources.
 The second sector comprises emissions from the landfill sites themselves.
 Emissions are estimated for 1,3-butadiene, benzene, dioxins, ammonia and VOC.
 This sector is mapped as an area source.